uninterruptedpowersupply/Stable-Diffusion-Mobile-UI/README.md

 -------------------------------------------------------------------------------------------------------------------
 To-Do List
 -------------------------------------------------------------------------------------------------------------------
-~~Fix crash after saving an image of 512x512 or higher resolution.~~ ~~fix requirements file~~ create an exe
+~~Fix crash after saving an image of 512x512 or higher resolution.~~, ~~fix requirements file~~, create an exe,
 Create an APK.

 Lower Priority / To Be Addressed Later (or Never):
 -------------------------------------------------------------------------------------------------------------------
-Add support for Stable Diffusion 3 and Flux when consumer hardware can support them (aware of SD 3.5 variants).
+Add support for Stable Diffusion 3 and Flux when consumer hardware can support them (aware of SD 3.5 variants),

-Allow users to paste numbers with commas in the custom resolution menu.
+Allow users to paste numbers with commas in the custom resolution menu,

-High memory usage at resolutions greater than 768x768
+High memory usage at resolutions greater than 768x768,

 Make it ios compatible.